alexwardcodes/Project3-DjangoDjourneys/README.md

 ### Task management

 I created a public Trello board which all of our team could access in order to track, assign and manage tasks.
 This really helped us work collaboratively and we reviewed the Trello board on a daily basis each day to make sure we stayed up to date on what had been done, what needed to be assigned, and what hadn't been started yet.

+We delegated functions by feature to each of the members of our team:
+- I would work on creating user accounts, user profiles, the list of destinations and the main quiz function
+- One teammate would work on our search function and APIs for displaying destinations
+- One teammate would work on user review functionality, ratings, site styling/pagination and 3rd party APIs

 You can find the link to our Trello board [here](https://trello.com/b/OvjiXE35/project3-django-djourney).

 ![Screenshot 2022-11-04 at 14 44 05](https://media.git.generalassemb.ly/user/44781/files/30dd4f83-d60d-4f03-9d8c-c330f6087327)